A new scale of function spaces characterizing homogeneous Besov spaces: Introduction

 \subsection{Relation to and consequences for tent spaces}

 As previously discussed and demonstrated in Figure~\ref{fig: diagram}, real interpolation of two weighted tent spaces $\T^{p,q}_\beta$ yields $\Z^{p,q}_\beta$-spaces.
 Here, we replaced the parameter $r$ by $q$.
 There, the interpolation was only done in the $p$-parameter for some fixed $q$.
-However, to our best knowledge, nothing is known for real interpolation of weighted tent spaces in the parameter $q$ when the parameter $p$ is fixed.
+However, to the best of our knowledge, nothing is known for real interpolation of weighted tent spaces in the parameter $q$ when the parameter $p$ is fixed.
 More precisely, there is no known characterization of $(\T^{p,q_0}_{\beta_0},\T^{p,q_1}_{\beta_1})_{\theta, q}$.
-In contrast, on the level of Besov spaces it is indeed known that the corresponding real interpolation of Triebel--Lizorkin spaces $(\dot \F_{p,q_0}^{\beta_0},\dot\F_{p,q_1}^{\beta_1})_{\theta, q}$ can be identified with the Besov space $\dot \B^\beta_{p,q}$, see \cite[Thm.\@ 2.4.2]{Triebel1} for more details.
+In contrast, on the level of Besov spaces it is indeed known that the corresponding real interpolation of Triebel--Lizorkin spaces $(\dot \F_{p,q_0}^{\beta_0},\dot\F_{p,q_1}^{\beta_1})_{\theta, q}$ can be identified with the Besov space $\dot \B^\beta_{p,q}$; see \cite[Thm.\@ 2.4.2]{Triebel1} for more details.
 Together with the fact that the $\Z^{p,q,r}_\beta$-space is the extension space of $\dot \B^\beta_{p,q}$ with some free parameter $r$, as will be established in Theorem~\ref{thm: char of lifted Besov data}, we have the following incomplete diagram:

 Figure~\ref{fig: diagram2} suggests that the real interpolation space of two weighted tent spaces with fixed parameter $p$ but different parameters $q$ can be identified with a $\Z^{p,q,r}_\beta$-space.
 However, there is no reason that the free parameter $r$ appears in the real interpolation process.
 To overcome this anomaly, we need to introduce tent spaces with an additional parameter, which we call $\T^{p,q,r}_\beta$.
-We define these spaces via
+We define these spaces of measurable functions on $\IR^{d+1}_+$ via

 To complete Figure~\ref{fig: diagram2} and get a coherent theory, we answer the following two questions in the affirmative: \begin{itemize} \item \textit{Can $\Z^{p,q,r}_\beta$ be recovered by real interpolation of $\T^{p,q,r}_\beta$-spaces}?